areski/django-lets-go/README.rst

     * ``ceil_strdate`` - Convert a string date to either a start or end day date
     * ``percentage`` - Get percentage value
     * ``unset_session_var`` - Unset settion variable
     * ``getvar`` - Check field in POST/GET request and return field value. if there is value you can also save a session variable
+    * ``word_capital`` -  Capitalizes the first character of each word

 4. Common Template tags :